How to check your global IP address using commands (curl/dig, etc.)

 But this is not a satisfactory answer

-In reality, I don't think there is a huge difference between them, but if I had to say the difference, would say that dig and nslookup are more stable
+In reality, I don't think there's a huge difference in quality, but if I had to point out a difference, that dig & nslookup is more stablewould say

 The curl method will not produce results unless the web server you are querying is running

-When writing this article, I accessed several IP verification service sites, but some of them
+While writing this article, I accessed several IP address verification service websites, but some

-displayed the error code "429 Too Many Requests" and I was unable to verify the results.
+displayed the error code "429 Too Many Requests,"preventing me from obtaining any results.

-Yes...
-DNS servers managed by Google and Cisco (OpenDNS) are generally stable and reliable.
+Yes... the DNS servers managed by Google and Cisco (OpenDNS)are basically stable and reliable, so you can rest assured.

-In fact, if they stop working, it would be a disaster.
+In fact, if they were to stop, it would be a disaster.

-When considering the stability of the service you contact,
+When considering the stability of a service when making inquiries,

 Aside: Actually, dig and nslookup are faster internally